The App

-The App is an 2019 Italian drama directed by Elisa Fuksas, written by Elisa Fuksas and Lucio Pellegrini, and starring Vincenzo Crea, Jessica Cressy and Greta Scarano.
+The App is a 2019 Italian drama directed by Elisa Fuksas, written by Elisa Fuksas and Lucio Pellegrini, and starring Vincenzo Crea, Jessica Cressy and Greta Scarano.

 It was released on 26 December 2019 on Netflix.

+Synopsis

+Loving girlfriend, family fortune, breakout movie role: he's got it all.
+Until an app awakens a powerful new yearning.
+While in Rome to shoot his first movie, actor and industrial heir Niccolò becomes obsessed with the dating app “US” that sends him into a self-destructive spiral.